 -the capability to argue, to compare texts, to rework and interpret the themes of the course.

 The final scores are out of 30.
-The mark is based on knowledge, efficiency and readiness of the answers, language accuracy.
+The mark is based on knowledge, quality of argumentation and language accuracy.